Oluwafisayomi-P-Folaranmi/A_better_Man_Today/README.md

-# This is the README file of this repository
-This is my repository.
-It motivates me.
-Thank you for branching.
-I am blessed.

-# This is the update for today, 15/10/22.
+This is the README.md file for the new update.l